kmdmnak/rollup-plugin-shopify-liquid-script/README.md

   assetsDir?: string;

   /**
    * The directory path where Liquid files should be generated.
-Usually this should be 'sections'.
+Usually this should be 'snippets'.
-   * @default 'sections'
+   * @default 'snippets'
    */
   liquidDir?: string;
 };